Frequently Asked Questions for Online Traffic School in California

 Yes!
 An online traffic school course can help you get an insurance discount in the state of California.
 However, there are several factors that affect this:

 - You must check with your insurance provider to see if they offer this discount.

 - You must check with your insurance carrier to find out if you are eligible for this discount.

-If you take California traffic school, your verification of course completion will need to be sent directly to the California DMV.
-Some course providers, like I Drive Safely, report your results directly to the DMV for you.
+If you take California traffic school, your verification of course completion will need to be sent directly to the California DMV and Court that issued your citation.
+I Drive Safely takes care of this for you.

 You may only attend a traffic violator school program for a ticket once every 18 months, unless you receive special permission from the court.

-If you are granted permission to attend traffic school, it is possible that you will only have to pay a court fee and the cost of the traffic school course.
+In most cases yes.
+If you are granted permission to attend traffic school, you will need to pay all court fines & fees, in addition to the cost of the traffic school course.

 Points are not erased in California.
 Taking a licensed traffic school course in California will prevent points from appearing on your public driving record, which prevents your insurance company from seeing them, but they will not be erased from your DMV record.